Background-Induced Forces from Dark Relics: Summary

 We recast, based on previous works, bounds from molecular spectroscopy, from expe\-riments in the $O(10-100)$ nanometer scale and in the $O(10)$ micrometer scale (Stanford).
 We show numerically that the Stanford experiments dominates for any mass, for any dark particle spin and interaction.
 Along the process we present a method to validate the approximation of the geometry used for each experiment.
 Based on this, we did not attempt to recast the E\"ot-Wash experiment.

-Using our benchmark thermal-like densities, we obtain that the bounds on dark particles from the background-induced forces typically compete with those from quantum forces.
+{Applying the recast experimental results to the homogeneous densities (case \textit{(i)}), } we obtain that the bounds on dark particles from the background-induced forces typically compete with those from quantum forces.
 For example, the exclusion region on $\Lambda$ from the $V_a^0$ background-induced potential is stronger than the one from the quantum one for $m>1$\,keV.
 An important difference lies in the nature of these leading bounds: the background-induced forces are most constrained by large-scale experiments, while which bound on the quantum forces dominates depends crucially on the dark particle mass.

+{Applying the experimental results to dark matter-like densities, the most significant bounds we find are in the case of a scalar relic with non-derivative couplings, on which we focus on.
+While the bounds on $\Lambda$ for masses near the keV are weak, they become much more significant at lower masses.
+For example, at $m=1$\,eV the bound from the Stanford experiment reaches $\Lambda\gtrsim 10^3$\,TeV. }

+{In our presentation of results, the masses range in either benchmark phase space distribution considered extend beyond the most common expectation from the standard cosmological scenario.
+This is because loopholes based on modifications of the cosmological scenarios are always possible, to make e.g., cold dark matter lighter than the keV scale as in \cite{Moroi:2020has, Bessho:2022yyu,Yin:2023jjj,Choi:2023jxw}.
+In contrast, our experimental bounds from background-induced forces also have the advantage of solely depending on the local phase space distribution at present time.
+Hence they provide independent constraints on cosmological scenarios that evade the standard dark matter mass ranges. }

-Given the tendencies described above, the results from the E\"ot-Wash experiment should most likely produce a powerful additional bound.
+Given the tendencies in the bounds from background-induced forces obtained in this work, the results from the E\"ot-Wash experiment should most likely produce a powerful additional bound.
 It would be very interesting to properly recast these results --- therefore turning E\"ot-Wash into a dark relic search experiment.

+Finally, we recall that at large enough separation, the dark field propagator tends to be repelled from the sources.
+This is because a quadratic coupling induces an effective mass for the field propagating inside a source.
+This effect has been studied in details in \cite{Brax:2022wrt, Brax:2018grq}, and has been recently dubbed ``dark matter Meissner effect" \cite{Day:2023mkb}.
+At the level of the vacuum component of the force, this effect induces the transition from Casimir-Polder to Casimir-like behavior \cite{Brax:2022wrt, Brax:2018grq}.
+While the effect can be neglected in certain fifth force observables, it must be taken into account in others, like in the phase shifts measured in cold atom interferometry \cite{Brax:2022wrt}.
+The consequences of this ``dark Meissner effect'' on the background-induced component of the force remain to be studied.
+In other words, it would be certainly interesting to extend the background-induced forces of the present work into the Casimir regime.

 \paragraph{Comparison to Ref.\,\cite{VanTilburg:2024tst}. } This recent paper from Ken van Tilburg's shares a similar theme to our present work.
 While our studies are overall complementary, some of the results overlap.
 The diagrams induced by the operators ${\cal O}_{a}^0$ and ${\cal O}_{a}^{1/2}$ have been computed there.
 Notably, a bound on the $V_a^0$ potential is presented in the context of a DM model.
 The obtained sensitivity and profile of the exclusion region are roughly similar to those from our Fig.\,\ref{fig:V0a}.